Partial Encryption

 • Training to prevent misuse of low-level ordinances against peaceful protesters

-Yet despite these transparency requirements for physical protest response, the encryption of radio communications remained.
-The public could now see what officers wore on their chests, but still couldn't hear what they said on their radios.
+Despite these transparency requirements for physical protest response, radio encryption remained.
+The public could see what officers wore on their chests but still could not hear what they said on their radios.

 St. Louis City vs. St. Louis County

-The St. Louis metropolitan area has a fragmented municipal structure that affects encryption policy.
-Understanding the distinction matters for anyone monitoring the region.
+St. Louis's fragmented municipal structure affects encryption policy.
+The distinction matters for anyone monitoring the region.

 St. Louis City (Metropolitan Police)